| Walter

 buried:

-census: On the 1820 census, he was in Washington County, GA; on the 1850 census, his second spouse was a widow in Talbot County, GA
+census: On the 1820 census, he was (age 16-26) with his wife in Washington County, GA; on the 1830 census, he was (age ) in Wilkinson County, GA; on the 1850 census, his second spouse was a widow in Talbot County, GA

 |